Restricting Entries to All-Pay Contests: Posterior Beliefs

-Proposition \ref{prop_post_belief} shows that the posterior beliefs about the same player's ability are \emph{not} identical across players and depend on each player's own ability.
-Moreover, $\beta_i(a_{-i}\mid s,a_i)$ can be \emph{discontinuous} at $\{a_{-i}: {\min}_{j\in\mathcal{I}_{-i}} a_j = a_i\}$, i.e., the left-sided and right-sided limits do not agree.
-The dependency on $a_i$ and the discontinuity both stem from the observation that when a player $j$'s ability is strictly higher than $a_i$, player $i$ knows that \emph{with probability one} player $j$ is admitted, given player $i$ herself is admitted.
+Proposition~\ref{prop_post_belief} shows that the posterior beliefs about a given player's ability are \emph{not} identical across players; rather, they depend on each player's own private ability.
+In other words, \emph{players' posterior beliefs are themselves private}.
+Moreover, $\beta_i(a_{-i}\mid s, a_i)$ can be \emph{non-differentiable} (though still continuous) at the set $\{a_{-i} : \min_{j\in\mathcal{I}_{-i}} a_j = a_i\}$.
+Both the dependence on $a_i$ and the possible non-differentiability arise from the fact that whenever a player $j$'s ability is strictly higher than $a_i$, player~$i$ knows that, \emph{with probability one}, player~$j$ is admitted, conditional on player~$i$ herself being admitted.